oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ## 4.3 Establish Development Environment

-The development environment for a work product includes the starter document template from OASIS and the work product's repo, along with forks of the repo created by contributors and tools the editors find useful.
+The development environment for a new work product includes the starter document template from OASIS and the work product's repository ("repo"), along with forks of the repo created by contributors, and tools the editors find useful.
 The process for establishing and initializing the development environment is illustrated in the figure below and described in the following sections.
 The process utilizes the GitHub repository branching concept further described in [section 4.3.3](#433-configure-repository)